Useurmind/DockerDockerCompose/README.md

-# DockerGitlabPowershell
+# DockerDockerCompose

-A container that can use dind on gitlab with powershell installed.
+A container that can use dind on gitlab with docker compose installed.